FIRST—HOW TO ENTER

 Entrants will also supply a 75-word, short description (synopsis), and answer a series of questions about the designs.
 All entry descriptions must be in English.
 For your description or mission statement, please start with a headline.
-We recommend a straight, non-sales, non-marketing, factual description of your design’s merits, applicability, cognizance of our Criteria.
+We recommend a straight, non-sales, non-marketing, factual description of your design’s merits, applicability and cognizance of our Criteria.
 Spark reserves the right to edit these descriptions (and the images) for clarity and/or reasonable standards of good taste.

 It will be useful to the judges if you can answer some, or all, of the questions below.
 We will ask for these answers from all Finalists chosen in Phase 1.
 Please answer as clearly and as briefly as possible.
 25 words maximum response each.
 Just the facts, please—no PR or designer self-promotion.
 Jurors do not approve.

 Why should this design exist?
 What was the perceived need?

 What is the design brief, challenge or problem to be solved?